GokulnaathB/MTP/README.md

                   count++
      unmark all
      ```
-     A "forward neighbor" of u means a neighbor that has higher rank than u.
+     A "forward neighbor" of u means a neighbor that has higher degree than u.